-We now study the likelihood of being able to find a nearby ``safe'' alloy-disorder configuration, for which $E_v \geq 100$~$\mu$eV.
+We now study the likelihood of being able to find a nearby `safe' alloy-disorder configuration, for which $E_v \geq 100$~$\mu$eV.
 We consider two scenarios, illustrated schematically in Figs.~\ref{fig:movingDot}(d) and \ref{fig:movingDot}(e).
 In the first case, the dot can be shifted in a single, fixed direction.
 In the second, the dot can be shifted in either of two directions.
 To begin, we generate valley-splitting maps, similar to Figs.~\ref{fig:movingDot}(a)-\ref{fig:movingDot}(c), for the same three Ge concentrations.
 To simplify the search procedure, we divide each map into a 2D grid of points separated by 5~nm, as shown in Fig.~\ref{fig:movingDot}(e).
-For every grid point initially characterized as ``dangerous'' (i.e., with $E_v< 100$~$\mu$eV), we then search for at least one non-dangerous grid point within a 1D or 2D search box of size $l$ or $w$, as illustrated in Fig.~\ref{fig:movingDot}(e).
+For every grid point initially characterized as `dangerous' (i.e., with $E_v< 100$~$\mu$eV), we search for at least one non-dangerous grid point within a 1D or 2D search box of size $l$ or $w$, as illustrated in Fig.~\ref{fig:movingDot}(e).
 Defining $P_\text{fail}$ as the probability of failure, we repeat this procedure for 10,000 disorder realization and plot the average $P_\text{fail}$ values in Figs.~\ref{fig:movingDot}(f) and \ref{fig:movingDot}(g) (dots) as a function of $l$ or $w$.
-Analytical results for the same disorder realizations are also shown as open circles, by taking into account the correlations between valley splittings in neighboring sites, as described in Appendix~\ref{appendix:movingDot}.
-We see that larger search regions greatly enhance the success rate of each procedure, particularly for 2D searches.
+Analytical results for the same disorder realizations are also shown as open circles, by accounting for the correlations between valley splittings in neighboring sites, as described in Appendix~\ref{appendix:movingDot}.
+We see that the ability to search over larger regions greatly enhances the success rate of these procedures, particularly for 2D searches.
 For larger Ge concentrations, many orders of magnitude of improvement can be achieved in this way.